-Twelve of the Alanchi air chargers, is an effective decent maximum for my engine compartment.
-I could put more on, but not neatly, and I don't want spaghetti-tangle, right now it's as close to that as I want to get.
-So one way or another, we have to have air charger units which put out more than the ones in use.
+Fourteen of the air chargers in the form in use, is an effective decent maximum for my engine compartment.
+I could put more on, but not neatly at all, and I don't want total spaghetti-tangle, right now it's as close to that as I want to get.

-So at least for now, my thought have gone to building my own.
+So then my thoughts went to building my own.
 Here's the test rig:

 The little black box on the left (notice the warning!) is an EMCO F40, a component which takes 15VDC input and puts out 4000VDC output: DC to DC, quite the neat trick, not sure how it works, but possibly perfect for this, because I was able to obtain several independent reports (reportedly born of experience) stating that to minimize ozone and maximize ionization, 4000VDC is the desired.
-The output is clipped to an Amstat Industries eight-inch carbon fiber brush, of a sort designed to take static charges off or out of things; kind of exactly the reverse of this application, but it seemed a good place to start, and Amstat was great to work with, unlike the other companies I tried to work with concerning carbon fiber brushes.
-The white block is craft foam I bought from Michael's, which tests as having a very high electrical resistance, for safety.
+The output is clipped to an Amstat Industries eight-inch carbon fiber brush, of a sort designed to take static charges off or out of things; kind of exactly the reverse of this application, but it seemed a good place to start, and Amstat was great to work with, unlike the other companies I contacted for this.
+The white block is craft foam I bought from Michael's, which tests as having a very high electrical resistance (for safety).

-The real challenge right now is measuring results.
-There are very cheap devices being called "ionization meters" out there, less than $50, but in the multiplicity of reviews of them, I have yet to find a reason to think I should try to rely on them for hard results.
-There is a large jump between those and industrial meters measuring ionization of air; the professional ones with the needed capacity, seem to start at about $800 and go up quite a lot, and I cannot justify this at this time.
+The most important challenge unmet so far, is measuring results of the above and similar experiments.
+There are very cheap devices being called "ionization meters" out there, less than $50, but their literature is clear, these are neither accurate nor precise.
+There is a large jump between those and industrial meters measuring ionization of air; the professional ones with the needed capacity, seem to start at about $800 and go up quite a lot, and I cannot justify such an expenditure in the known future!
 However, researching a lot and asking people in the field, I learned that these air chargers are doing what they do as a result of something called "corona discharge", which exists as a result of an artificial static electric field.
-So I bought an Electro-Static Discharge Meter, which is much less expensive, and I am using it.
-I am definitely producing a corona discharge, negative polarity, and am working on next steps!
+So I bought an Electro-Static Discharge Meter, which is much less expensive, and I am using it; it does confirm corona discharge, so I'm not completely barking up a wrong tree.